Purandara Dasa: Dates based on his meeting Annamacharya

-Father of Karnataka (aka carnatic) music
+Father of Carnatic music

-Purandara Dasa systematized the method of teaching Karnataka Sangita (Carnatic music) which is followed to the present day.
+Dasa systematized the method of teaching Carnatic music which is followed to the present day.
 He introduced the raga Mayamalavagowla as the basic scale for music instruction and fashioned a series of graded lessons such as swaravalis, janti swaras, alankaras, lakshana geetas, prabandhas, ugabhogas, daatu varase, geeta, sooladis and kritis.
 Another contribution was the fusion of bhava, raga, and laya in his compositions.
 He included comments on ordinary daily life and elements of colloquial language in his lyrics.
 He introduced folk ragas into the mainstream, setting his lyrics to ragas of his day so that even a common man could learn and sing them.
 He also composed several lakshya and lakshana geetas, many of which are sung to this day.
 His sooladis are regarded as musical masterpieces and are the standard for raga lakshana.
 Scholars attribute the standardization of varna mettus entirely to Purandara Dasa.

-Travelling Haridasa successors are said to have followed the systems he devised, and orally transmitted his compositions.
-According to traditional sources, his compositions numbers as many as 4,75,000.
-His original collection of songs is referred to as Purandaropanishat as given by Vyasatirtha out of which only 1000 are available right now.

-Shri.Dasa was a vaggeyakara (composer-performer), a lakshanakara (musicologist), and the founder of musical pedagogy.
+Dasa was a vaggeyakara (composer-performer), a lakshanakara (musicologist), and the founder of musical pedagogy.
 Musicologists call him the Sangeeta Pitamaha (lit. 'grandfather') of Karnataka (Carnatic) music.

 Social reforms

 Purandara Dasa tried to reform existing social practices and preached through devotional songs in the local Kannada language.
 Most of his keertanas deal with social reform and pinpoint the defects in society.
-The philosophy of Purandara Dasa is harmonious with the concept of bhakti in Hinduism, broadly based on the Narada Bhakti Sutras and essentially synchronous with the pan-Indian Bhakti movement.
-It teaches complete self-surrender and unadulterated love towards God.
-The philosophy of Bhakti in Purandara Dasa's compositions stems from the essential teachings of the realistic-pluralistic Madhva Philosophy of Vaishnavism, and has been rendered in simple Kannada.
-The individual soul (jeeva) is a pratibimba (reflection) of God (Vishnu/Ishvara), who is the bimba (source).
-The jeeva owes its existence, knowledge and bliss to the Ishvara, and any sense of independence with regards to one's actions and the results thereof is to be given up.
-The mind has to be turned away from transient pleasures and possessions of this world; instead, it is to be turned towards Vishnu, who alone is the abode of unadulterated, unswerving bliss.
-His keerthanas have simple lessons in this regard and implore men to lead the noble life of a Vaishnava.